Greece golden visa: The Ultimate GuideObtain residence by investment in Greece and get visa-free access to Europe.

 What is the minimum I have to invest to obtain Greek residency?

 You will need to invest at least €250,000 in real estate to become a permanent resident of Greece.
-There are other, and pricier, investment options available too.
+There are other pricier investment options available too.

 How long is a Greek residence permit valid for?

 The residence permit issued by the Greek authorities is permanent.
-You are required to renew it every five years, provided that you’ve kept full ownership of your real estate investment.
+You’re required to renew it every five years, provided that you’ve kept full ownership of your real estate investment.

 Can my family come?